Case Study · AI Translation

 Enter your text

-Type, paste or speak in English or Hebrew.
-Up to 500 words per translation on Pro plans.
+Type, paste or speak in English or Hebrew, up to 500 words per translation on Pro plans.
+However the text comes in, the app is ready for it.

 02Choose gender mode